 Starting at the bottom of the skirt, apply glue to the top of the fringe and use firm pressure while pressing it onto the skirt.
 After trial and error, I found it easier to cut the fringe to my length, add the glue, flip it over, and press it down.

 I was just a little over halfway done when I took a step back and thought that even doing a fringe bottom was cool!
 If you wanted to make your project a little bit cheaper, this is a great alternative.

-Continue with step 1 until finished, then let it dry.
-Your glue bottle will give you instructions, usually around 2-4 hours.
+Continue with step 1 until finished.
+Let it dry.
+Your glue bottle will give you instructions on how long that will take, it’s usually around 2-4 hours.
 It helps to use sewing pins to pin down some of the fringe on the edges while it dries.

 Flip skirt over and do the same thing to the new side.

 Style and rock it!